lab11/gateway/software/packages/ble-gateway/README.md

 // This function is called by the gateway when a non-Eddystone advertisement
 // is received.
 The function should take the noble formatted advertisement,
-// parse it into a JavaScript object, and call done() with that object. var parseAdvertisement = function (advertisement, done) {};
+// parse it into a JavaScript object, and call done() with that object.
+// done() can also be called with a second optional object will only be used
+// locally on the gateway.
+This can be used to store and share data that
+// may be useful for interacting with the device, but should not be stored
+// outside of the device.
+var parseAdvertisement = function (advertisement, done) {};

 // This function allows you to return an object with data collected from